 If you’d rather not fight traffic or deal with parking downtown, consider Red, White & Boom at Adventure Science Center.
 Enjoy an unobstructed view of the fireworks from the museum’s rooftop or lawn and listen to the Nashville Symphony’s performance via a live feed.
 Seating is limited, so buy your tickets now.

 If you’re one of the coveted few who call a Nashville luxury condominium home—or you have a friend or family member who is—then look no further for the perfect place to watch.
 High-rises like the Viridian in the downtown core, the Rhythm and Adelicia in Midtown, the Encore in SoBro, and the Icon and Terrazzo in the Gulch provide impressive panoramic views from their rooftop terraces, pool decks and private balconies.
 These properties offer a comfortable, intimate viewing experience that is second to none.
+Note, since the introduction of some additional hotels and buildings there are some even better places to view that have actually impacted some other buildings.
+For instance, the Westin has now obscured some of the fireworks show from the Icon, but the new Thompson Hotel has probably the best view of all from its roof top bar.

 Take to the water for a different perspective.
 Watching the show from a boat is a unique and relaxing way to enjoy the display, with the added bonus of seeing the colorful fireworks reflected in the river.
 If you don’t have access to a personal watercraft, the General Jackson offers a Fourth of July Celebration evening cruise.
 If you’re setting sail on your own, be aware that the river is off-limits between the Shelby and Woodland street bridges during the fireworks for safety reasons.